2016 North Carolina A&T Aggies football team: St. Augustine's

 This game marked the 4th meeting between Division II Saint Augustine's and the Aggies.
 The two teams have not faced each other since 1935 when the Aggies defeated the Falcons 33–0.
 Going into the matchup, the Aggies held the all-time series at 2–0–1.
 The Aggies easily outmatched Saint Augustine's with performances such as quarterback Lamar Raynard's 17 completions and 2 touchdowns.
 Other top performances include running back Tarik Cohen's 2 touchdowns and 8 carries.
 Cohen now owns the school record for receiving and rushing touchdowns with a career number of 42.

 Kent State

-This game marked the first meeting between the Aggies and Division I FBS Kent State.
+This game marked the first meeting between the Aggies and NCAA Division I FBS Kent State.
 Going into the game, A&T held an 0-3 all-time record against FBS opponents, while Kent State was 13-0 against FCS opponents over the last 15 years.
 The Aggies were able to upset the Golden Flashes with a 39-36 victory in 4 overtimes.
 Fifth-year senior quarterback Oluwafemi Bamiro threw the game-winning pass to Denzel Keyes securing the program's first ever victory over FBS competition.

 Tulsa

-This game marks the first meeting between the Aggies and Division I FBS Tulsa.
+This game marks the first meeting between the Aggies and NCAA Division I FBS Tulsa.
 The Golden Hurricanes were able to establish a commanding 48–0 lead by halftime.
 A&T's offense was held off by Tulsa's defense until late in the 3rd quarter, when the Aggies finally posted their first points of the game.